avalynnw/Team-Profile-Generator/README.md

 ## Description

-This program is desinged to generate an htmml page based on user input through a command line in order to create a team profile.
+This program is desinged to generate an html page based on user input through a command line in order to create a team profile.

 ## Table of Contents